AlexPagnotta/alex_dotfiles/README.md

 - BREW:
   Installs all brew packages, cask apps and fonts, run the brew.sh script first, and then the profile-specific script according to the branch you are in, so brew_personal.sh or brew_work.sh.

-- DEV: This script will set up my dev environment, installing ruby, nodejs and other dev related extensions
+- DEV: This script will set up my dev environment.

 - Config: Executing this script will symlink dotfiles to your home directory, these include ssh config, zshrc, git config etc.